Ethnic groups in the Philippines: Ifugao

 Ifugao men in traditional wanoh (loincloth) riding handcrafted wooden scooters.

 Ifugao women in traditional attire, wearing ampuyo (skirt), lamma (blouse), and ginuttu (belt).

-The Ifugao (also known as Amganad, Ayangan, Kiangan, Gilipanes, Quiangan, Tuwali Ifugao, Mayoyao, Mayaoyaw) are the people inhabiting Ifugao Province with 82,718 population as of 2020.
+The Ifugao (also known in the endonym of its respective tribe groups asAmganad, Ayangan, Kiangan, Gilipanes, Quiangan, Tuwali Ifugao, Mayoyao, Mayaoyaw) are the people inhabiting Ifugao Province with 82,718 population as of 2020.
 The term Ifugao is derived from ipugo, which means "earth people", "mortals" or "humans", as distinguished from spirits and deities.
 It also means "from the hill", as pugo means hill.
 The Ifugao are divided into subgroups based on the differences in dialects, traditions, and design/color of costumes.
 The main subgroups are Ayangan, Kalanguya, and Tuwali.

 The country of the Ifugao in the southeastern part of the Cordillera region is best known for its famous Banaue Rice Terraces, which in modern times have become one of the major tourist attractions of the Philippines.
 The Ifugaos also speak four distinct dialects and are known for their rich oral literary traditions of hudhud and the alim, which were chosen as one of the 11 Masterpieces of the Oral and Intangible Heritage of Humanity.
 It was then formally inscribed as a UNESCO Intangible Cultural Heritage in 2008.

-Ilongot

-Ilongot men also known as Bugkalot circa 1910, wearing traditional attire and accessories.

-The Ilongot (Ibilao or Bugkalot) are a tribe who inhabit the southern Sierra Madre and Caraballo Mountains, on the east side of Luzon in the Philippines, primarily in the provinces of Nueva Vizcaya and Nueva Ecija and along the mountain border between the provinces of Quirino and Aurora.
-An alternative name of this tribe and its language is "Bugkalot".
-They are known as a tribe of headhunters.

-Presently, there are about 87,000 Ilongots.
-The Ilongots tend to inhabit areas close to rivers, as they provide a food source and a means for transportation.
-Their native language is the Ilongot language, currently spoken by about 50,000 people.
-They also speak the Ilocano & Tagalog languages, the latter is spoken in Nueva Ecija & Aurora as much as Ilocano.

-Isinai

-The Isinai/Isinay are a small ethnic group living in the Cagayan Valley, specifically in the municipalities of Bambang, Dupax del Sur, Aritao in Nueva Vizcaya, as well as around Quirino province, and in the northern areas of Nueva Ecija and Aurora.
-Their ethnic communities show a decline in population, with only around 12,600 members on record.
-They speak the Isinai language (also spelled Isinay), which is a Northern Luzon language primarily spoken in Nueva Vizcaya province in the northern Philippines.
-By linguistic classification, it is more divergent from other South-Central Cordilleran languages, such as Kalinga, Itneg or Ifugao and Kankanaey.